YOU ONLY NEED THREE SUPPLIES TO START MAKING HERBAL REMEDIES, BUT I’LL SHARE A FEW MORE THAT WILL HELP THE PROCESS RUN SMOOTHER.

 Food processor or blender.

 This is a quick way to blend your herbs up for poultices.
-You can chop and squish by hand which will have the same results but I will occasionally make large batches to preserve in the freezer for winter and it’s nice to blend a large batch all at once when I’m doing this.
+You can chop and squish by hand which will have the same results but I will occasionally make large batches to preserve for winter and it’s nice to blend a large batch all at once with a blender.